hun-nemethpeter/cpp-reflector-mini/Proposal.md

 }

 // template with attached driver
-// new keyword astnode, allowed only with $driver template<astnode Node> $use(AssertDriver driver) void assert(Node)
+// new keyword astnode, allowed only with $use template<astnode Node> $use(AssertDriver driver) void assert(Node)
 {